 Maikos are apprentice Geishas, they are in training to become fully fledged Geishas.
 A Geisha is a traditional female Japanese entertainer and highly skilled in traditional dance and music.
 There is often confusion around the role of a Geisha and sadly they are often mistakenly believed to be high-end prostitutes.
 Geishas train from early adolescence and will be required to leave their families and live with a house mother from the age of 14-years-old, only returning once a year to visit their families.

 It is extremely expensive to visit a tea room in Kyoto and have a Geisha experience, it is most commonly experienced by business men.
-I did however manage to book a dinner with a Maiko and it is by far one of my favourite travelling experiences.
+I did however manage to book a dinner with a Maiko and it is by far one of my favorite traveling experiences.

 Books Set in France